Sanchez-06/Resume-Screening-Using-NLP/README.md

-Certainly!
 Here's a description for the coursework:

 ---